jaronowitz/frankenfit/README.md

 There are three categories of dependencies for the project:

 * Run-time dependencies.
 These are the dependencies required of users to actually import and use the library.
-The are defined in `pyproject.toml` and will be installed automatically by pip when installing the `frankenfit` package.
+They are defined in `pyproject.toml` and will be installed automatically by pip when installing the `frankenfit` package.
 * Test-time dependencies.
 Running the test suite requires additional dependencies beyond the run-time dependencies.
 These are defined in `tox.ini`